naksyn/Pyramid/README.md

 Insert AD details and HTTPS credentials in the upper part of the script.

+##### base-LaZagne.py

+Insert and HTTPS credentials in the upper part of the script and change lazagne module if needed.

 #### Unzip embeddable package and execute the download cradle on target